ProlificBlueprint/angular-4-advanced-routing/README.md

 ## Goal

 To create an angular 4 app that will allow us to sub route while tracking a parent routes variable.
 This becomes challenging when nesting three or more child routes deep as we did in this mini app.
-There are also many ways to solve this problem but this is the solution we have chosen.
+There are also many ways to solve this problem but this is the solution chosen.

 ## Basic Architecture

-The key to creating this mini app was in how we used the angular service and routing together to track the values we wanted to track.
+The key to creating this mini app is in the angular services which were used to track the variables from parent routes that child routes would normally not have access to.
 This allowed us to share this data accurately and reliably to all components in the app, including those who were nested child routes :) .

 #### How Do We Nest Routes ?

-the initially loaded route is the base or tab path but we set a child route to an eampty route to initialize with a child route and a welcome screen.
+the initially loaded route is the base or tab path but we set a child route to an empty route to initialize with a child route and a welcome screen.
 ```
 {
   path : 'tab',